Federal income tax: Rules & ways to reduce your tax burden

 The primary tax form that people use to file their income taxes is IRS Form 1040, U.S. Individual Income Tax Return.
 However, there are different versions of this form, depending on your situation.
 Here are some of the forms:

-• Form 1040: Used by individuals who have incomes above $50,000, who are itemizing their deductions, who have self-employment income, and/or who have income from the sale of property.
+• Form 1040: Used by individuals with an income above $50,000 who are itemizing their deductions, who have self-employment income, or have income from the sale of property.

-• 1040-SR: U.S. Tax Return for Seniors, is available as an optional alternative to using Form 1040 for taxpayers who are age 65 or older.
-Form 1040-SR uses the same schedules and instructions as Form 1040 does.
+• 1040-SR: U.S. Tax Return for Seniors, is available as an alternative to Form 1040 for taxpayers who are aged 65 or older.
+Form 1040-SR uses the same schedules and instructions as Form 1040, but comes with a simpler layout and callouts to specific deductions relevant to seniors.

 In addition to the main tax form, there are a variety of schedules someone might have to complete to accompany their Form 1040.
 Those schedules may include: